What is XHTML? (click any heading below to return here)

 all parts of the tag must be lowercase

-We will refer to "elements" as the principle content of XHTML tags.
+We will refer to "elements" as the principle content of HTML tags.
 An element such as "a" becomes a tag when it is represented as <a> which we know as the anchor tag.
 Because tags can contain more than the elements (attributes, values of attributes, and events) it is important to maintain a vocabulary that helps us distinguish these from each other.

 Textbooks often cast all elements and attributes in CAPS to make reading easier.
 Currently, HTML is case insensitive.
 The XML standard (the future of Web markup) is case sensitive, and selectors and attributes must be lowercase.
 XML syntax is lowercase, too.